-Do you have a bankruptcy on your record?
-If so, you might think it’ll be impossible for you to refinance your home.
+MIRANDA CRACEDo you have a bankruptcy on your record?
+If so, you might think it’ll be impossible for you to refinance your mortgage.
 While it’s true that bankruptcy affects your mortgage, refinancing isn’t totally out of the question.

 In this article, we’ll take a look at how a previous bankruptcy might affect a future home refinance.
-We’ll cover how the different types of bankruptcies affect your ability to refinance as well as some other factors you’ll need to consider.
+We’ll also cover how different types of bankruptcies affect your ability to refinance and some other factors you’ll need to consider.
 Finally, we’ll help you figure out the best strategies for getting your mortgage refinanced after bankruptcy.

 Can You Refinance Your Mortgage After Bankruptcy?

-The good news is that yes, most borrowers can refinance a mortgage after bankruptcy – but it’ll take years of effort at repairing your credit before most reputable lenders will approve your refinance application at reasonable interest rates.
+The good news is that, yes, most borrowers can refinance a mortgage after bankruptcy – but it’ll take a few years of repairing your credit before most reputable lenders can approve your refinance application at current market interest rates.

 The bad news is that, in the meantime, homeowners who’ve experienced bankruptcy need to be keenly aware that many mortgage scams prey on people with credit problems.